digitaliceberg/godot-docs/tutorials/step_by_step/gui_tutorial.rst

 needs to be redrawn (programmer needs to call :ref:`CanvasItem.update() <class_CanvasItem_update>` to enqueue the CanvasItem for redraw).
-If the control is not visible (yet aother CanvasItem property), the control does not receive any input.
+If the control is not visible (yet another CanvasItem property), the control does not receive any input.

 In general though, the programmer does not need to deal with drawing and